Longues-sur-Mer (Calvados)

 Drapeau nazi 4/Heeres-Küsten-Artillerie-Abteilung 1260

-Under the German occupation, the construction of a coastal battery began in September 1943.
-The Germans chose for this purpose the plateau overlooking the cliffs near the village of Longues-sur-Mer.
-As a result, four Regelbau M272 type casemates are coming out of the ground, accompanied by a shooting direction (Regelbau M262A), equipped with an electrical communication and direction system, very modern for the time.
-For this purpose, they use Reich craftsmen and local labor.
-The Longues-sur-Mer battery adopts the code name Wn 48 and consists of four 150 mm TK C/36 marine guns manufactured by Skoda, with a range of about 20 kilometers.
+Under the German occupation, construction of a coastal battery began in September 1943.
+The Germans chose the plateau overlooking the cliffs near the village of Longues-sur-Mer.
+Four Regelbau M272 casemates were built, along with a Regelbau M262A fire control station equipped with a very modern electrical communication and fire control system.
+They used Reich craftsmen and local labour for this purpose.
+The Longues-sur-Mer battery adopted the code name Wn 48 and consisted of four 150mm TK C/36 marine guns manufactured by Skoda, with a range of around 20 kilometres.

-The German garrison of the Longues battery is strong of 184 soldiers under the command of the navy, the Kriegsmarine.
-The site is under the responsibility of the artillerymen of the 4th battery of Heeres-Küsten-Artillerie-Abteilung 1260, under the orders of Oberleutnant M.A.
+The German garrison at the Longues battery consisted of 184 soldiers under the command of the Kriegsmarine.
+The site was under the responsibility of the artillerymen of the 4th battery of the Heeres-Küsten-Artillerie-Abteilung 1260, under the command of Oberleutnant M.A.
 Kurt Weil.
-Among the local craftsmen employed for the construction of the site slip French resistance: they inform the Allies on the disposition and the capacities of the battery, while sabotant the concrete used for the construction of one of the casemates M272, making it more fragile to the blows of the artillery.
+French Resistance fighters were among the local craftsmen employed to build the site: they informed the Allies about the layout and capabilities of the battery, while sabotaging the concrete used to build one of the M272 casemates, making it more vulnerable to artillery fire.

 During the two weeks preceding D-Day, from March 28 to June 3, the battery receives not less than 1,500 bombs dropped by Allied aircraft.
 The destruction remains limited, apart from one of the casemates M272 whose concrete was sabotaged by the resistant.
 Electrical wiring connecting the command post to the shells was also cut off by the explosions, forcing the Germans to use a backup communication system, slower and less efficient.
 On the night of June 5-6, 1944, 604 tons of bombs were dropped on the site by 99 four-engine aircraft.
 Hit repeatedly by direct impacts, the walls of casemates, two meters thick and designed in reinforced concrete, hold up well.